The Keystone Group is a boutique management consulting firm you may never have heard of… until today.

 - James Talarek – Chief Operating Officer at IMS Companies, LLC

-- Brian Marks – Senior Archaeologist ECORP Consulting, Inc
+- Brian Marks – Senior Vice President at Houlihan Lokey

-- Chris Meyers – Chief Financial Officers at Amsted Industries
+- Chris Meyers – Chief Financial Officer at Amsted Industries

 - William McGhee – Founder and CEO at Sequoia Company Inc